sw561/TestTemplate/README.md

 TestTemplate
 ============

-Template Files for writing code which includes tests and debug options.
+Template Files for writing code which includes tests, run-time parameters and run-time debug options.

 The files beginning with "demo" demonstrate how to structure the code which requires testing.
 Note that if your files do not begin with "demo" then you will need to update the sources variable in "Makefile" to reflect this.